-- i. describe the concept of communication of research findings - ii. explain the nature of research reports - iii. utilize references and appendices as appropriate.
+- describe the concept of communication of research findings - explain the nature of research reports - utilize references and appendices as appropriate.

-3.0 MAIN CONTENT 4.1 Purpose of Research Reports
+2.3 Purpose of Research Reports

 Communicating results of research implies the researcher providing indepth information on what was done, who it was done with, how, where it was done, the results and conclusions.
 It is also called the research report, and could take on different forms depending on the audience.
 Research could be communicated in an educational institution, to an academic audience, in partial fulfillment of the requirements for a degree, or diploma etc; or for publication in a journal; or could be communicated to a live audience at conferences, workshops etc. For each of these there are guidelines usually provided by such bodies, and which must be adhered to for the work to be accepted.